behradiy/CyberSec-knowledge-base/IDS/README.md

 **Understanding and Implementing IDS**

 This folder helps you grasp the core principles of IDS and guides you in implementing them within your network.
 A well-configured IDS can significantly enhance your security posture.
+Just keep following the readme files from top to bottom, all the needed resources are linked vividly, also feel free to [DM](https://t.me/B3hrady) me for extra information or just say hello or something :smile:

 **Contribute your IDS expertise!
 We welcome information on new IDS techniques or configuration recommendations.**